 Limitation Period

-Thirdly, a mandatory introduction of limitation period to challenge paternity like two years which is mentioned in UPA Act, so that only genuine proceedings succeed, not those which is driven from any malicious intention.
+Thirdly, a mandatory introduction of a limitation period to challenge paternity, like two years, which is mentioned in the UPA Act, so that only genuine proceedings succeed, not those that are driven by any malicious intention.

 Impact Of Reforms